 To provide a truly Family Association, HOYRA offers open events as well for parents and other adults.

-Each year our goal is to provide each qualified member with a jacket, first time trophy buckle and a prize for each event in which they qualify.
-Since the organization began, HOYRA has given away a minimum of 31 saddles each year in various youth events.
-HOYRA has paid out between $71 and $142 Thousand in cash and prizes each year to contestants.
-It's membership averages between 135 to 180 each year.
-Our membership ranges in location from Blackwell to Velma and from Perryton, TX to Collinsville, OK.
+Each year our goal is to provide each qualified member with a jacket, first time member trophy buckle and a prize for each event in which they qualify.
+Since the organization began, HOYRA has given away a minimum of 31 saddles each year in various youth events and has paid out Hundreds of Thousands in cash and prizes to contestants.
+It's membership averages between 100 to 160 each year.
+Our members range in location and cover the entire state with some members even joining us from Texas & Kansas.

 A paid Stock Contractor, Judges and Secretary are expenses plus building cost.
 An annual membership fee and a minimal office charge are withheld from each contestant's entry fee to pay for rodeo supplies and to cover these cost.